Page medically reviewed by Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton in January 2022.

 Getting as much natural light as possible

-When at work or at home during the day, try and sit close to a window and make your environment as naturally bright as possible.
+When you're at work or at home during the day, try and sit close to a window and make your environment as naturally bright as possible.
 If you can, head outside for a break, and think about using light bulbs that mimic natural daylight.

 If you’re unable to get much natural light, using a light box as a form of light therapy can also help with SAD.
 Light boxes are a simple yet effective treatment that can be used when autumn starts and throughout the winter months.